Stuart Forster attends the annual Calgary Lilac Festival on 4th Street in the most populous city of Alberta, Canada.

 The Lilac Festival is held on 4th Street Southwest, between Elbow Drive and 13th Avenue.
 It takes place within easy walking distance of Calgary’s pedestrianised downtown shopping area, Stephen Avenue Walk.

-Around 500 businesses showcase and sell wares from streetside stalls.
+Around 500 businesses showcase and sell wares from street-side stalls.
 Participants include local craftspeople and food trucks.

-Travel to Calgary, ALberta
+Travel to Calgary, Alberta

 I flew with Air Transat direct from London Gatwick to Calgary International Airport.